rileylitchfield/VideoSync/README.md

   - Handle the opposite case where the user skips too far ahead, causing the computed YouTube time to exceed the video's duration.
 Auto-sync should similarly be disabled with appropriate user feedback.

 - **Sync Toggle Button:**
-  Replace the current "Sync" button with a toggle button that clearly indicates when synchronization is active or inactive.
+  Replace the current "Sync Now" button with a toggle button that clearly indicates when synchronization is active or inactive.
 This would also provide users with the ability to manually disable sync at any time.

+- **Support for Additional Streaming Services:**
+  Expand support to include other popular streaming platforms such as Hulu, Amazon Prime Video, Disney+, HBO Max, and others.
+This would allow VideoSync to synchronize video playback across a broader range of services.

 ## Troubleshooting